MarcelKueck/murph-concept/project-knowledge-base.md

    - Added special components for communication interfaces (chat, video, audio)
    - Created a test page for verifying component functionality

-3. Task 2.3: Internationalization Setup (Content & Localization Agent) 🟠 - In Progress on 2025-03-22
+3. Task 2.3: Internationalization Setup (Content & Localization Agent) ✅ - Completed on 2025-03-22
    - Created comprehensive message files for both German and English with structured content organization
-   - Restructured app directory to support [locale] routing
+   - Restructured app directory to support [locale] routing with Next.js App Router
-   - Implemented internationalization middleware with next-intl v4
+   - Implemented i18n directory with navigation, request, and routing utilities
-   - Created a next-intl.config.js file at the project root
-   - Created provider components for internationalization
+   - Created next-intl.config.js for configuration settings
-   - Currently debugging remaining issues with locale resolution and component usage
+   - Implemented middleware for locale detection and routing
+   - Created the IntlProvider component for application-wide translations
+   - Added LanguageSwitcher component for toggling between languages
+   - Implemented formatting utilities for locale-aware date and number handling

+4. **Weekly Review (Project Manager)** 🟡 - Scheduled for Day 10
+   - This is the final step to complete Milestone 2
+   - Project Manager needs to verify all Week 2 tasks and update project status

+**Note:** While all individual tasks for Week 2 are complete, the milestone is pending final review and verification by the Project Manager.

-## Current Project Structure
+## Project Structure

-The project has been restructured to support locale-based routing using the next-intl library:
+The project has been successfully restructured to support locale-based routing using next-intl:

 ```
 murph-concept/